CrossFormer: A Versatile Vision Transformer Hinging on Cross-scale Attention: Experiments

 \subsection{Ablation Studies}

-\textbf{Cross-scale Embeddings vs. Single-scale Embeddings.} We take experiments by replacing all cross-scale embedding layers with single-scale ones.
-Single-scale embeddings mean that only one kernel ($4 \times 4$ for \textit{Stage-1} and $2 \times 2$ for other stages) is used for four CELs in the model.
-Results in Table~\ref{tab:ablation-1} show that cross-scale embedding gets a great performance gain, \ie, it achieves $0.9\%$ higher accuracy than the model without cross-scale embeddings.
-More ablation studies about CEL can be seen in the appendix (\ref{apd:exp-1}).
+\textbf{Cross-scale Embeddings vs. Single-scale Embeddings.} We conduct the experiments by replacing cross-scale embedding layers with single-scale ones.
+As we can see in Table~\ref{tab:apd-classification}, when using single-scale embeddings, the $8 \times 8$ kernel in \textit{Stage-1} brings $0.4\%$ ($81.9\%$ vs. $81.5\%$) absolute improvement compared with the $4 \times 4$ kernel.
+It tells us that overlapping receptive fields help improve the model's performance.
+Besides, all models with cross-scale embeddings perform better than those with single-scale embeddings.
+In particular, our CrossFormer achieves $1\%$ ($82.5\%$ vs. $81.5\%$) absolute performance gain compared with using single-scale embeddings for all stages.
+For cross-scale embeddings, we also try several different combinations of kernel sizes, and they all show similar performance ($82.3\% \sim 82.5\%$).
+In summary, cross-scale embeddings can bring a large performance gain, yet the model is relatively robust to different choices of kernel size.

-\textbf{LSDA vs. Other Self-attentions.} Two self-attenion modules used in PVT and Swin are compared.
-Specifically, PVT sacrifices the small-scale information when computing the self-attention, while Swin restricts the self-attention in a local region, giving up the long-distance attention.
-As we can see in Table~\ref{tab:ablation-1}, compared with PVT- and Swin-like self-attention mechanism, we outperform them at least $0.6\%$ accuracy.
-The results tell us that performing the self-attention in a long-short distance manner is most conducive to improving the models' performance.
+\textbf{LSDA vs. Other Self-attentions.} Two self-attention modules used in PVT and Swin are compared.
+Specifically, PVT sacrifices the small-scale features when computing the self-attention, while Swin restricts the self-attention in a local region, giving up the long-distance attention.
+As we can observe in Table~\ref{tab:ablation-1}, compared against the PVT-like and Swin-like self-attention mechanisms, our CrossFormer outperforms them at least absolute $0.6\%$ accuracy ($82.5\%$ vs. $81.9\%$).
+The results show that performing the self-attention in a long-short distance manner is most conducive to improving the model's performance.

-\textbf{DPB vs. Other Position Representations.} We compare the parameters, FLOPs, throughputs, and accuracy of models among absolute position embedding (APE), relative position bias (RPB), and DPB, and results are shown in Table~\ref{tab:ablation-3}.
+\textbf{DPB vs. Other Position Representations.} We compare the parameters, FLOPs, throughputs, and accuracies of the models among absolute position embedding (APE), relative position bias (RPB), and DPB.
+The results are shown in Table~\ref{tab:ablation-3}.
 DPB-residual means DPB with residual connections.
-Both DPB and RPB outperform APE for $0.4\%$ accuracy.
-DPB achieves the same accuracy to RPB with ignorable extra cost, but, as we described in Section~\ref{sec:dpb}, it is more flexible than RPB and applies to variable image size or group size.
-Further, residual connections in DPB does not help improve the model's performance ($82.5\%$ vs. $82.4\%$).
+Both DPB and RPB outperform APE for absolute $0.4\%$ accuracy, which indicates that relative position representations are more beneficial than absolute ones.
+Further, DPB achieves the same accuracy ($82.5\%$) as RPB with an ignorable extra cost; however, as we described in Section~\ref{sec:dpb}, it is more flexible than RPB and applies to variable image size or group size.
+The results also show that residual connection in DPB does not help improve or even degrades the model's performance.